-In the Treeview, select the 'diaphragms' attribute and click on the Copy button.

-• In the Treeview, select the Internal Diaphragms, hold down the Ctrl key and also select the End Diaphragms groups and click on the Paste button.
-Click OK for each dialog that appears.
+- In the 🖧 Treeview, select the 'Diaphragms' attribute and click on the Copy button. - In the Treeview, select the Internal Diaphragms, hold down the Ctrl key and also select the End Diaphragms groups and click on the Paste 🛅 button.

 Checking for correct geometric assignment